linearregression/collaboratool/index.md

 IPython notebooks through the web.
 We were very inspired by [jiffylab](http://github.com/ptone/jiffylab).
 From there, we decided that it made more sense to focus on a complete virtual environment, which is easy to deploy in a variety of contexts, which is what you'll find here now.
-We call it the Berkeley Common (or Compute, or Collaborative...)
-Environment, or BCE for short.

-### BCE (Berkeley Computational Environment) Vision
+### BCE Vision

-The goal for the BCE is to provide both the ready-made environments, and also the "recipes" or scripts setting up these environments.
-It should be easy for a competent linux user to create recipes for custom tools that might not be braodly useful (and thus, not already in BCE).
+The goal for the BCE is to provide both the ready-made environments and also the "recipes" or scripts setting up these environments.
+It should be easy for a competent Linux user to create recipes for custom tools that might not be broadly useful (and thus, not already in BCE).

-For classwork and research in the sciences at Berkeley, broadly defined to include social science, life science, physical science, and engineering.
+BCE is designed for classwork and research in the sciences at Berkeley, broadly defined to include social science, life science, physical science, and engineering.
 Using these tools, users can start up a virtual machine (VM) with a standardized Linux operating environment containing a set of standard software for scientific